ubilab-escape/ai-server/Puzzle 1 Maze/README.md

 To find right path, players should find a drawing of the maze.
 Then they shoud determine the right maze and corrent path according to the start and end point drawn on the screen.

 ### Required materials
-* STM 32 as a brain of the system with Wi-Fi
+* ESP 32 as a brain of the system with Wi-Fi
 * RGB address strip used as display
 * Buttons for movement